Online Learning at ELIS Murcia

 Our approach to teaching & learning keeps us all connected & progressing

-At ELIS Murcia we were able to adapt rapidly and successfully to the new situation, providing students and teachers with the necessary tools and resources to ensure rich online learning experiences and to help them stay connected.
+At ELIS Murcia we were able to adapt rapidly and successfully to a new situation, providing students and teachers with the necessary tools and resources to ensure rich online learning experiences and to help them stay connected.

 This new era of learning is an excellent opportunity to boost the digital skills of students and teachers and further develop the use of technology across the school; an expertise which continues to be used to great advantage when we reopened our premises again.